• Skip to main content

 Location: West Glacier, next to Lake McDonald

-Originally, there was the Snyder Hotel.
+The lodge originally started as the Snyder Hotel.
 John Lewis bought it in 1896 and became the Lewis Glacier Hotel.
 The hotel was rebuilt beginning in the winter of 1914 and was back open in June 1914.
 The hotel was sold to the Great Northern Railway in 1930, which then renamed the Lodge to Lake McDonald Hotel.
 The name was changed again to Lake McDonald Lodge in 1957.
+The Lodge was renovated in 2015.

-Whew, I hope you got all that because it tells the story of how and why the hotel was built.
-What's important to remember about this hotel is that everyone arrived at this lodge by boat before 1920.
+Everyone who arrived at this lodge was by boat before 1920.
 The design was to greet guests from the lakeside, not from the road's entrance, which you will most likely arrive by today.

 Address: 288 Lake McDonald Lodge Loop, West Glacier, MT 59936